sethdroberts/100-days-of-code/log.md

 **Thoughts**: Still pretty enamoured with Heroku Pipeline.
 It saved me a lot of stress having an identical production environment I can push to.
 Wrangling HTML/CSS can be really frustrating, and I'm unsure if I prefer the new tabbed design, but we'll see how it goes.

+### Day 9: October 14, 2020

+**Today's Progress**: Moved tag filtering to a dedicated tab to clean up the Interest interface.
+Modified the Tag setup, so you can create tags individually instead of in a big tagger.
+Built delete and "remove from interest" operations, so you can quickly edit and delete tags from the main page and within the app.

+**Thoughts**: Honestly, I am quite proud of how this part turned out.
+Was tricky to sort some of the pieces out, but it all came together quite well, and now the tags are much simpler to manipulate and work very well.
+Pretty happy with the outcome.